gaplo917/GapStyle/spec/README.md

 #### Why we need highlighting?

-When trying to understand what the code does, we usually first try to recognize its coarse structure.
-For that, we need a fast overview of the code.
-With that overview, we can decide where we want to continue concentrating on.
+When trying to understand what the code does,

+1. we usually first try to recognize its coarse structure.
+2. For that, we need a fast overview of the code.
+3. With that overview, we can decide where we want to continue concentrating on.

 Now the problem is, while building this overview, really many words have to be scanned.
-Actually reading all of them would take a long time, and would be very annoying. **Highlighting specific words in deterministic colors helps us to reduce that load**, by giving us familiar orientation points and patterns that our eyes can “hook” on, and allows us finding the specific position we’re searching faster.
+Actually reading all of them would take a long time, and would be very annoying.

+> Highlighting specific words in deterministic colors helps us to reduce that load

+A productivity-oriented syntax highlighting scheme gives us familiar orientation points and patterns that our eyes can “hook” on, and allows us finding the specific position faster.

 So syntax highlighting helps us to keep an overview or finding the place we’re searching for.
 However, it cannot help us actually understanding the code, because by the pure